María Ruanova: Biography

 Ruanova, along with her sisters Matilde and Angelita (Ángeles), started dancing under the tutelage of Russian ballerina, María Oleneva during a free classic dance course at the Teatro Colón (Columbus Theatre) in 1924.
 While her sisters performed with the Cuerpo de Baile in 1925, Ruanova joined Adolph Bolm's ballet, Siluetas.
 She and her sisters were given a position at the Teatro Colón the following year.
 Ruanova was first a soloist and, by 1932, a prima ballerina at Teatro Colón.
 Here they were further tutored by dance greats such as Bronislava Nijinska, Boris Romanoff, Elena Smirnova, Michel Fokine, Antonia Mercé and Serge Lifar.
 Ruanova earned a role in Fokine's Pájaro de Fuego ballet as prima ballerina.

 In 1936 she was invited to perform as prima ballerina in René Blum's Ballet Russe de Monte Carlo.
 Her success in France led to other international performances in London, Cape Town, Pretoria, Durban, Johannesburg, Glasgow, Manchester and Paris.
 She danced in El Amor Brujo, Cascanueces, Carnaval, El Espectro de la Rosa, Petrouschka, Anitra, Sílfides.
 She also filmed Don Juan and L'Épreuve d'amour.

 Ruanova performed in Mozart's 1942 world premier concert, choreographed by George Balanchine, at Teatro Colón.
-She was hired by the Ballet del Marqués de Cuevas as prima ballerina and Maestro in 1957, and toured Europe with this company.
+She was hired by the Ballet del Marqués de Cuevas as a prima ballerina and Maestro in 1957, and toured Europe with this company.
 She became ballet director at the Uruguayan SODRE from 1964 to 1967 and at Teatro Colón from 1968 to 1972.